These hidden rose apple mascarpone tarts are simple to put together and make the prettiest apple pastry for your dinner party.

 Here’s a link to a tutorial of how they’re made so you can see how easy they are to put together.

-If you like tarts, check out these recipes: hidden rose apple tarts, pink pearl apple galette.
+If you like tarts, check out these recipes: Calvados pink pearl apple tart, hidden rose apple tarts, hidden rose apple hazelnut frangipane galette.

 Hidden rose apple mascarpone tarts